-More than just the information and insight you’ll gain, oftentimes the conversations will be unique experiences in themselves; like the crazy porteño who was constantly trying to usher me to the bar with him to guzzle more fernet, or the wizened Peruvian anthropologist who enlightened me on the multitude of tribes in the Amazon.
-‘But I want to DO and SEE things when I’m travelling, not just talk to people’ I hear you say.
+More than just the information and insight you’ll gain, oftentimes the conversations will be unique experiences in themselves; like the crazy porteño in Cordoba who was constantly trying to usher me to the bar with him to guzzle more fernet, or the wizened Peruvian anthropologist who enlightened me on the multitude of tribes in the Amazon.
+‘But I want to DO and SEE things when I’m travelling, not just talk to people’.
 Well, the conversations that you’ll be able to have will also open you up to…

 Tourism is under-developed in a lot of areas which is typically a nice thing as it means less crowds.
 It also means there are plenty of museums without English object labels or placards and tour companies that only employ Spanish-speaking guides.
 You’ll have more choice not only of things to do, but in ways you can do them too.

 Fulfilling my tourist agenda and booking a place on a tour to the Salt Flats of Bolivia, I was able to choose an alternate route which meant seeing a wider variety of natural wonders, gentler progression to the higher altitudes – which also meant a warmer first night in the desert chill – and a better price.
 This was because the only company that offered this version of the tour didn’t have English-speaking guides.
 Employing bi-lingual staff raises costs for a company and the cost to the consumer – you – goes up with it.